kamal63783/user-management-dashboard/README.md

 # Generate a static project
 $ npm run generate

+# To run the application in development mode
+$ npm run dev
 ```

 ## For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).